At HSBC, we work hard to help you stay one step ahead of fraudsters, by sharing updates on the latest types of scams and how you can avoid them.

 Instead, contact the company directly using an email or phone number that you can check is genuine.

-Don’t share personal information including date of birth, password and Card details
+Don’t share personal information including date of birth, password and Account/ Card details

 Check the address of any website you are on.
 Be careful with the level of detail shared on social media sites and check your privacy settings.

 Update your passwords